redcrackle/nvtacdev/wp-content/plugins/list-category-posts/readme.txt

 The `[catlist]` shortcode can be used as many times as needed with different arguments on each post/page.
 `[catlist id=1 numberposts=10]`

-There's an options page with a few options, new options will be implemented on demand (as long as they make sense).
+There's an options page with only one option -for the moment-, new options will be implemented on demand (as long as they make sense).
+Right now the only global option is the `numberposts` parameter, to define a default number of posts to show for each instance (you can override this value by using the `numberposts` parameter in your shortcode).

 **[Read the instructions](https://github.com/picandocodigo/List-Category-Posts/wiki)** to learn which parameters are available and how to use them.